 A textbook example of London third period practice using frame castings developed probably just prior to 1660 (see White, George English Lantern Clocks page 180 figures IV/37 - IV/39 and lot 153).
 By this time the design of the dial engraving had also become relatively standardised and can be compared (along with the iron hand) with a clocks by numerous examples by the likes of Nicholas Coxeter, Richard Ames and Thomas Wheeler made during the 1660's-70's.

 Movement retains almost all of its original wheel work but has been converted to endless rope system hence strike train has been reversed requiring hammer and stop etc. to be moved from the left hand side to the right hand side of the frame leaving vacant holes in the latter.
-The clock originally the clock ran a verge escapement regulated by balance wheel and has been converted (during the late 17th century) to anchor escapement and long pendulum.
-The escape wheel is therefore a replacement (but on original arbor) and there are spare hoes in the movement bars and top plate left over from balance wheel potances etc. The pinions and pivots show signs of historic wear.
+The clock originally ran a verge escapement regulated by balance wheel and has been converted (during the late 17th century) to anchor escapement and long pendulum.
+The escape wheel is therefore a replacement (but on the original arbor); there are the spare holes in the movement bars and top plate left over from balance wheel potances etc. The pinions and pivots show signs of historic wear.

-Includes silvered dial, replaced alarm disk, and simple service.
+Operational.
+Includes weight, pulley, rope, pendulum, silvered dial, and simple service.

 A posted countwheel bell-striking movement with separately wound trains, iron pivot bars and verge escapement regulated by horizontal balance wheel oscillating above the top plate, with an iron dial now applied with a narrow brass Roman numeral chapter ring with stylised wheatear hour markers and generous sculpted brass hand, the frame with square section corner posts and diagonal bracing bars to the sides beneath scroll pierced iron frets, vase turned finials and domed bell bearer above, the sides with iron doors suspended from pin hinges applied to the edges of the conforming fixed backplate with hanging hoop and spurs, on turned ball feet, (escapement reinstated, with restorations and replacements mainly to exterior), 38cm (15ins) high.